-Under this new name, Paya has narrowed their focus to promote “growth and success for [their] partners and their customers,” by providing a payments platform that allows small businesses to accept payments, get paid faster, and streamline operations.
+Under this new name, Paya has narrowed their focus to promote “growth and success for [their] partners and their customers” by providing a payment platform that allows small businesses to accept payments, get paid faster, and streamline operations.
 With such a big name behind their history, you may have come across Sage Payment Solutions—now Paya—as you search for the best payment service for your business.
 What can Paya offer?
-Is Paya payments right for you?
+And is Paya Payments right for you?
 We’re here to answer these questions, and more, with our Paya review.
-We’ll explore all of the details of the Paya payment solution including both features and pricing, so that you have all the information to determine if Paya can fulfill your business’s needs.
+We’ll explore all of the details of the Paya payment solution, including both features and pricing, so that you have all the information to determine if Paya can fulfill your business’s needs.

 What Is Paya?

-It’s important to note, however, that Paya is an ISO, or independent sales organization, meaning they sell their payment services independently, but work through their partnership with banks to obtain merchant accounts for their clients, helping you through the process of how you’ll accept payments from customers.
-Additionally, this means that Paya is also not a direct processor; instead, they work with third-party processors who actually run the credit card transactions that you accept.
+It’s important to note that Paya is an ISO, or independent sales organization.
+They sell their payment services independently but work through their partnership with banks to obtain merchant accounts for their clients, helping you through the process of how you’ll accept payments from customers.
+Additionally, this means that Paya is also not a direct processor; instead, they work with third-party processors who run the credit card transactions that you accept.

-Although this setup is not uncommon in the merchant services industry, it’s not the only option, and therefore, you’ll want to keep this information in mind as you explore different payment solutions.
+Although this setup is not uncommon in the merchant services industry, it’s not the only option.
+Therefore, you’ll want to keep this information in mind as you explore different payment solutions.

 That said, here is what we do know about the Paya payments solution:

 Paya breaks down their payment solutions into three different components: Paya Accept, Paya Connect, and Paya Enable.
-Paya Accept, as the name suggests, refers to the features of their service that allow you to accept credit card payments.
+Paya Accept refers to the features of their service that allow you to accept credit card payments.

-With Paya, therefore, you can accept not only credit cards, but other payment methods as well, including debit cards, ACH payments, checks, and electronic invoices.
-Paya gives you the ability to accept these different payment methods in a number of ways, enabling you to choose the option that best suits your business.
+With Paya, you can accept not only credit cards, but other payment methods as well, including debit cards, ACH payments, checks, and electronic invoices.
+Paya gives you the ability to accept these different payment methods in several ways, enabling you to choose the option that best suits your business.